superguru/7d2d_mod_BeyondStorage3/BeyondStorage/ModPackage/Docs/README.md

 ### Smart Push Order Of Operations

-Pushing items from your anywhere will first try to fill any **Load Out slots (locked slots)**, and then move anything that's left to the surrounding storages.
+1\) Pushing items from your anywhere will first try to fill any **Load Out slots (locked slots)**, and then move anything that's left to the surrounding storages.

 This should help with keeping your bullets, lock picks, repair kits, and bandages stocked up without too much other intervention.

-After this any container that can't move is tried, and items are sorted into the Crates, etc. per item type they already contain.
+2\) After this any container that can't move is tried, and items are sorted into the Crates, etc. per item type they already contain.

 Nothing is bulk moved to workstation or collector outputs, because that makes no sense.

-Lastly, if there's still something to move, then any mobile storages are tried, also looking for places that already contain the item types that need to be moved, thereby sorting them.
+3\) Lastly, if there's still something to move, then any mobile storages are tried, also looking for places that already contain the item types that need to be moved, thereby sorting them.
 Mobile storages are things like vehicles, and drones.

+> 👆 Shift Push Mode: There is a stage 4 if you use Shift Push (click the button while holding Shift):
+> 4\) After the stages above, any remaining items (that there's room for somewhere) will be moved to any storages that have empty slots, whether already have items of that type or not.

-This helps a lot when you are clearing a POI and you - and perhaps anyone you're playing with - placed some dump chests.
+This helps a lot when you are clearing a POI and you - and perhaps others that you're playing with - placed some dump chests.
 You can auto-sort items by bulk transferring them using Smart Push, which will fill up those chest, and then also any of your own vehicles and drones nearby that already have any of the remaining items that need to be moved.

 ### Pushing and Locked Slots
 Locking a slot means that you are turning Off any bulk transfers from that slot, just like in the base game.
 Slot locking prevents items from being bulk moved **OUT**, not in.